reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 }
 ```

 The above approach is much cleaner and simpler than the derived state version, but it has some limitations.
 Filtering may be slow for large lists, and `PureComponent` won't prevent re-renders if props other than `list` change.
-In that case, we could add a memoization helper to avoid unnecessarily re-filtering our list:
+To address both of these concerns, we could add a memoization helper to avoid unnecessarily re-filtering our list:

 ```js
 import memoize from "memoize-one";